sebalanfranco/cucumberjs-junitxml/README.md

 # Cucumberjs-junitxml

-Provide a cucumber-js support file and json2xml converter to generate JUnitXML file for CI
+If your result.json cannot be consumed by [cucumber-junit](https://github.com/stjohnjohnson/cucumber-junit), you may want to use this package to output better json result and generate JUnitXML file for CI.

 ## Install